 Tip: How to proceed if you want to claim compensation in criminal proceedings?
 What is an adhesion procedure, how does it work and under what conditions?
 We have looked at this in more detail in our separate article.

-The first step is to get the timing of your claim right.
-The application for damages must be filed no later than the time when the main trial in your case begins, i.e. before the start of the evidence.
+The first step is to time your claim correctly.
+The claim for damages must be filed no later than the time the main trial in your case begins, which is before the evidence begins.
 If a plea bargain is negotiated, you must file your motion at the first plea hearing.
 The statute of limitations on damages is also an important consideration.
 In the case of both damages and unjust enrichment, the general three-year subjective limitation period applies, which starts to run from the date on which the injured party knew (or should have known and could have known).

 It is essential that your claim for damages is as thorough and detailed as possible for a successful claim.
 Your submission must contain clear and specific information about the extent and nature of the damage caused to you.
 It is important to argue convincingly why the defendant is responsible for the damage and to justify how his actions are connected to your damage.